Hamna228/Sales_Performance_Powerbi_Dashboard/README.md

+Sure!
+Here's your updated `README.md` with the image link from your GitHub repository added at the end under the **📸 Screenshots / Demo** section:

+---

 # 📈 Sales Performance Dashboard

-An interactive, dynamic Tableau dashboard designed to visualize, monitor, and analyze key sales metrics across time, regions, teams, and products.
+An interactive, dynamic Power BI dashboard designed to visualize, monitor, and analyze key sales metrics across time, regions, teams, and products.
 Built to drive data-informed decision-making and identify growth opportunities.

 ---